4 Law Firm Technology Trends to Follow in 2017

 For example, a firm with a mixture of hardware and software technologies that are difficult to integrate or upgrade may leave security holes within the firm’s network and potentially expose valuable client information to not-so-friendly sources.

-Such a conglomeration of technology solutions can also result in the need to remediate issues caused by an ad-hoc approach to managing the technology in the first place.
+Such an assembly of technology solutions can also result in the need to correct issues caused by this ad-hoc approach to managing technology in the first place.
 These IT projects can lead to unexpected costs and company downtime that impact your bottom line.

-Your firm’s IT team should work to develop an IT environment that protects your business without sacrificing innovation and productivity.
+Your firm’s IT team or IT outsourcing provider should work to develop an IT environment that protects your business without sacrificing innovation and productivity.

 Law firm technology trend 2: Time-saving technology solutions are being developed

-Today’s lawyers are increasingly mobile and securely accessing important client information while on the go is integral to their ability to keep pace with competitors.
+Today’s lawyers are increasingly mobile, so securely accessing important client information while on the go is integral to their ability to keep pace with competitors.

-The demand for cohesive, easy-to-use solutions is high, and it will guide the development of technology targeted specifically to law firms.
+The demand for comprehensive, easy-to-use solutions is high and will guide the development of technology targeted specifically to law firms.

-The 2016 ITLA survey found 34% of law firms considered the struggle of balancing security and usability to be their biggest IT security challenge.
+The ILTA survey found 34 percent of law firms considered the struggle of balancing security and usability to be their biggest IT security challenge.
 While many software solutions present attractive advantages for a firm, every decision must be focused upon protecting the information stored, accessed, and shared within their organization.

-Smaller firms are not always able to afford to implement and maintain the on-premise infrastructure to support the application tool they want to use.
+Smaller firms may be unable to afford the infrastructure needed to support an application tool they want to use.
 This can put smaller firms at a disadvantage and limit their ability to grow.

 Experts predict large software companies such as iManage, Case Logistics, and Netdocs will be pressured to provide the same level of service without requiring the extensive amounts of hardware currently necessary to deploy their technology solutions.

 Secure, cloud-hosted offerings that enable firms to track time, manage documents and email, and share information securely will likely be developed and tested in 2017.
-Many firms are looking for an all-in-one solution that’s not too expensive for their business.
+Many firms are looking for an all-in-one solution that isn’t too expensive for their business.

-The ability for application providers to offer such services at a recurring, affordable price will likely enhance the security of information stored by smaller firms with less manpower and resources to protect their data.
+The ability for application providers to offer such services at an affordable price will likely enhance the security of information stored by smaller firms with less manpower and resources to protect their data.

 Law firm technology trend 3: Law firms continue to debate a move to the cloud

 Cloud technology is still a point of contention among firms looking for a comprehensive solution to their unique needs.
-Some law firms are averse to the cloud because of the network threats and data risks that can ensue.
+Some law firms are averse to the cloud because of the potential for network threats and data risks.

 Software as a Service (SaaS) solutions are hosted in the cloud and many of these solutions offer time-saving, flexible tools that can help a firm’s employees use less manpower recording time or emailing documents back and forth.

-The first question a law firm should address when debating the switch is how much will it cost to deploy the cloud solution?
+The first question a law firm should address when debating the switch is the cost of deploying the cloud solution.